CarlKho-Minerva/22US-1-3_Algorithms-and-Simulations/README.md

-# CarlKho-Minerva--22US-1-3_Algorithms-and-Simulations
+# Algorithms and Simulations

+### Note from Carl

+This assignment and class gave me a sense of accomplishment.
+The optional TSP algorithm implementation challenged me to convert my deceptively-simple flowchart into code.
+However, seeing the Randomized Nearest Algorithm together with the 2-opt swap optimize my solution was worthwhile.
+It taught me to read documentation and forums diligently.
+Explaining Euler's method in the context of the SIR model also demystified the daunting world of calculus while helping me develop a more solid understanding of differential equations.
+I am so excited to apply this understanding to other areas of life.

-# Randomized Nearest Neighbor Algorithm + 2-Opt Swap
+## Randomized Nearest Neighbor Algorithm + 2-Opt Swap

-This is a Python module that contains several functions for solving the traveling salesman problem (TSP) using a randomized nearest neighbor algorithm followed by a 2-opt optimization algorithm.
+This is a Python code that contains several functions for solving the traveling salesman problem (TSP) using a randomized nearest neighbor algorithm followed by a 2-opt optimization algorithm.
 Here's a brief description of each function:

 calculate_distance(city1, city2): Calculates the Euclidean distance between two cities given their coordinates.